Italy - Global health R&D

-Although Italy’s funding toward R&D is minimal, recently, Italy has shown a strong commitment to increasing access to medicine, as well as improving drug pricing transparency.
-At the World Health Assembly in May of 2019, Italy co-drafted a resolution on ‘Improving the transparency of markets for drugs, vaccines, and other health-related technologies’.
+Although Italy’s funding toward R&D is minimal, Italy has recently shown a strong commitment to increasing access to medicine, as well as improving drug pricing transparency.
+At the World Health Assembly in May 2019, Italy co-drafted a resolution on ‘Improving the transparency of markets for drugs, vaccines, and other health-related technologies.’
 The resolution “urges member states in accordance with their national and regional legal frameworks and contexts” to make information on net prices public, and to support dissemination, availability, and overall transparency of procurement price data.
 However, the final resolution does not empower the World Health Organization (WHO) to collect and analyze concrete data on drug manufacturer's production costs, which had been the central aim of earlier drafts of the resolution.

 Ministry of Foreign Affairs is the main funder for global health R&D

 The Ministry of Foreign Affairs leads on policy for global health R&D and is responsible for the majority of funding in this sector.